pierrejay/EZModbus/docs/40-additional-resources/404-logging-debugging.md

 > Data           : 0x0000
 ```

-Due to the multi-threaded nature of the library, EZModbus uses a custom thread-safe log sink (`Modbus::Logger`) internally, through log helpers defined in an utility file (`ModbusDebug.h`).
+Due to the multi-threaded nature of the library, EZModbus uses a custom thread-safe log sink (`Modbus::Logger`) internally, through log helpers defined in an utility file (`ModbusDebug.hpp`).
 When debug is disabled, the methods are all neutralized by the define flags, in order to completely remove any overhead (even evaluating strings in `LOG_X()` arguments).

 ## Enable debug logging